 - Barracks, Citadel, and Piazza are limited to giving only one extra action per turn.
 In addition, Piazza requires you to have a high enough action density to reveal an Action card often enough to get the effect a useful amount of times.

-- Capitalism and Scepter can play terminal actions in the Buy phase, which can be very useful for payload but isn’t as useful for deck control.
+- Capitalism, Crystal Ball, and Scepter can play terminal actions in the Buy phase, which can be very useful for payload but isn’t as useful for deck control.

 - Lackeys and Silk Merchant are terminal actions that give their Villagers on-gain, which limits the overall number of times you can make use of the village effect using only these cards.